nvidia-holoscan/holohub/tutorials/local-llama/README.md

 #endif
 ```

-3. Follow [cuBLAS build instructions](https://github.com/ggerganov/llama.cpp/tree/master#cublas) for Llamma.cpp to provide BLAS acceleration using the CUDA cores of your NVIDIA GPU.
+3. Follow [cuBLAS build instructions](https://github.com/ggerganov/llama.cpp/tree/master#cublas) for Llama.cpp to provide BLAS acceleration using the CUDA cores of your NVIDIA GPU.
 Navigate to the `/Llama.cpp` directory:
 ```bash
 cd llama.cpp